@SearsAuto My Experience Sucked

 I don’t believe I will be hearing from them.
 Even if I did I suppose I would only get some half-hearted apology with no rational explanation for the problems experienced by the many people that day.

 Thinking back on what could have been done differently by anyone at Sears Auto that day I could only come to this conclusion: they should have set expectations appropriately.
 If they couldn’t do the work in a timely manner, then they shouldn’t have promised it could be done.
 They should have stopped taking new work in.
-Continually building up the workload for a number of workers they had only frustrated the customers.
+Continually building up the workload for a number of workers had only frustrated the customers.

 I am guessing this trend will continue at Sears, uh I mean, Sears Auto.
 In any event, Sears, as a whole entity has lost me as a customer.